New Jersey is fortunate to be one of the few states with an abundance of excellent pizza restaurants.

 New Jersey lies in the heart of what is affectionately known as the "Pizza Belt” With a large Italian population and bordered by New York on the northeast and Philadelphia on the south west, both cities with large Italian populations.

 This is a question that can never be answered objectively.
 Discussing " the best pizza" is like discussing religion and politics.
 You can never convince someone who has strong feelings about pizza that their style or enjoyment of pizza, and what they have grown accustomed to, is not the best.

 The "best pizza" is more about quality and authenticity ---- less about taste, though taste remains to be a key subjective factor, especially for restaurant diners.

 If you think that your favorite pizza and "the pizza joints" that make the pizza is the best ---- then of course in your mind---- it's the best.

 Pizza is very subjective, and unfortunately the popularity of a pizza restaurant is usually not based on the quality or the freshness of the ingredients or the authenticity of Italian pizza, but more on the taste and preferences of the patrons.

-Having said that, our criteria for making claims on what the best pizza is has to do more with "authenticity" then acquired tastes, usually following the acquired taste buds gained from childhood.
+Having said that, our criteria for making claims on what the best pizza is must do more with "authenticity" then acquired tastes, usually following the acquired taste buds gained from childhood.
 "Authenticity" has to do with the origin of pizza from the Naples region of Italy where it was perfected, how the pizza is prepared, the temperature and type of ovens, and the quality of ingredients that go into making a "good" pizza.